 Temporary Capacity Restrictions (TCRs)

-With the goal of creating a single place with all information about TCRs available, RNE developed web-based TCR Tool, which has been successfully launched for a pilot run on four participating Rail Freight Corridors.
+With the goal of creating a single place with all information about available TCRs, RNE has developed a web-based TCR Tool, which has been successfully launched for a pilot run on more than 10 European IM networks.

 Given these major functionalities, the TCR Tool is useful not only for the coordination and publication of TCRs among IMs but also for the consultation with Applicants as it provides them with one single platform on which each Applicant can find harmonised information (in contrast to the current situation where Applicants have to review different Excel lists of various RFCs in order to assess the impact of TCRs on their traffic plans).
 In addition, the TCR Tool could even be applied at national level, in particular by smaller IMs who have no national tool available to publish TCRs.

-After the pilot run in 2018, the TCR Tool will be rolled out on all RFCs and further functionalities in line with the TTR IT Landscape will be triggered.
+After the pilot run in 2019, the TCR Tool will be rolled out on the whole European Network and further functionalities in line with the TTR IT Landscape will be triggered.

 For further information regarding TCRs and the TCR tool please contact: